LoraV/LoraV.github.io/_posts/2020-09-16-polite-dinner-conversation.markdown

 "Really, going to church once in a while wouldn't hurt, you know," Aunt Kathy says.

 "Not happening," you tell your aunt.
 You turn to your uncle.
-"So when do your start your murderous jihad for Nyarlathotep?"
+"So when do you start your murderous jihad for Nyarlathotep?"

 "No time like the present," Uncle Gregory says, a firm grip on his steak knife.